 I went to clean it, and noticed a tear in the membrane that creates the suckling and air puffs.
 There’s now water in my Satisfyer 2 that I can’t get out.
 I could have asked for yet another, I suppose, but I’d taken several weeks to fully test it, and no more testing was needed.
 As much as I liked the toy, I’m lazy and prefer to masturbate with a vibrator without taking my underwear off.
 There wasn’t much chance I’d use this again.

-Unfortunately, the Satisfyer 2 does not come with a warranty.
-The Satisfyer toys are much cheaper than Womanizer toys, but as far as I’m aware, Womanizer provides a warranty on all of their toys.
+Unfortunately, the Satisfyer 2 does not come with a warranty (see update below).
+The Satisfyer toys are much cheaper than Womanizer toys, but (and) as far as I’m aware, Womanizer provides a warranty on all of their toys.
 Satisfyer doesn’t, and this is a huge downside to toys that are now known to have manufacturing defects.
 The Satisfyer 2 manual clearly encourages underwater use, but the toys clearly aren’t reliably waterproof.
 If it were just me, I’d consider it a fluke, but multiple people have reported problems.

 There’s so much evidence of people having issues with these toys, I think Satisfyer needs to take a close look at the design and manufacture of them.
 They’re much lower priced than Womanizer, and seem to be of lower quality.
 It’s a lesson in getting what you pay for, I guess.
 Still, the Womanizer toys are so outrageously expensive, the Satisfyer toys are a price point necessity.
 I just wish they were better quality.
 Honestly, I’m on the fence about recommending this toy, because the price is so good, and there’s a chance it could work for someone.